tjgillis/sdk-ios/README.markdown

 ### Recording game opens
 Your app must report each time your application comes to the foreground.
 PlayHaven uses these events to measure the click-through rate of your content units to help optimize the performance of your implementation.
 This request is asynchronous and may run in the background while your game is loading.

+Consider putting an open request in _both_ of these application delegate methods:
+    * -(BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions This will record a game open when the application is first launched
-The best place to run this code in your app is in the implementation of the UIApplicationDelegate's -(void)applicationWillEnterForeground:(UIApplication *)application method.
-This will record a game open each time the app is foregrounded.
-The following will send a request:
+    * -(void)applicationWillEnterForeground:(UIApplication *)application This will record a game open each time the app is foregrounded after being launched

+An open request may be sent using the following code:

 	[[PHPublisherOpenRequest requestForApp:(NSString *)token secret:(NSString *)secret] send]